CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_posts/2015-10-18-introduction-to-functional-programming-in-python-p1.md

 programming language but using the [imperative][imperative-wiki] and [object oriented][oop-wiki] paradaigms.

-Ok that's the fancy stuff out of the way, in plain English this means that you tell the computer what to do step-by-step for example consider the following bit of Python
+Ok that's the fancy stuff out of the way, in plain English this means that you tell the computer what to do step-by-step for example consider the following bit of Python:

 {% highlight py3 %}

 def calc_average(nums):
     """
     This function calculates the average of a list of numbers, it assumes the list conatins only numbers and is non-empty

     Arguments:
                 - nums: A list of numbers

     Outputs:
                 - The average, a floating point number
     """

     sum = 0